slightlynybbled/weibull/readme.md

 This package is intended to ease reliability analysis using the Weibull distribution, which is the most common method of reliability analysis.

+# Project Maturity

+I am making every effort to ensure that every release is technically sound; however, it is possible that something is technically incorrect!
+It is up to the user to verify functionality for themselves.

+In addition, the interface is still maturing as I run it through different use cases and there will likely be breaking changes until the 1.0 release.
+There will not be any breaking changes until major release numbers after that.

 # Installation

 Ideally, you should be able to `pip install weibull` and simply be finished.
 This package is a pure-python package, so it should work on any os.
 Unfortunately, this package utilizes other packages which may be more difficult to install.
 Please consult package documentation for more details.